 But for endocannabinoids to be able to do this, they need cannabinoid receptors (CBr’s) that basically act as a kind of “lock-and-key” system, where the receptor is the lock and the endocannabinoid is the key that unlocks the signalling systems between different cells in the body.
 We know of two different types, each of which interact with different systems in the body.

-CB-1 receptors are involved with:
+They are involved with:

 reducing seizure activity and spasticity in people with epilepsy and multiple sclerosis